 1. Capital One® Secured MasterCard®

-This secured card comes with many of the benefits of a standard credit card including car rental insurances and retail purchase protection.
-In addition, Citi places cardholder’s deposits in an interest-earning account.
+With this secured card, Citi places cardholder’s deposits in an interest-earning account.
 The standard interest rate is equal to the Prime Rate plus 14.99%, and there is a $29 annual fee for this card.
 Unfortunately, Citibank says that it does not automatically accept all applications for this card.

 You must visit a branch to apply for this card.

 This isn't a secured credit card — you don't have to deposit money in order to get credit.
 It's a standard credit card that's offered to those with less than stellar credit.
-It also offers 1% in gas rewards.
-The speicfic terms of the card ranges, depending on your credit worthiness.
-You may end up with a 17.90% APR, and a $35 annual fee.
-APR can go as high as 23.90% and the annual fee up to $99.
+It also offers unlimited 1% in gas rewards.
+The specific terms of the card varies, depending on your credit worthiness.
+You may end up with an APR of 17.90% - 23.90% (Variable)*, and an annual fee of $35 to $99.

 When You Should Get a Secured Card